mosbth/dbwebb-cli/README.md

 History
 -------------------

+v1.9.14 (2015-09-04)

+* Adding tree for all inspect.
+* Rework of inspects for all courses.
+* Adding inspect for htmlphp kmom01 - kmom10, not complete yet.
+* Adding inspect for linux kmom01 - kmom03.
+* Chmod to unreadable files `*.txt` and `*.bash` when publish.
+* Exclude SC2002 from shellcheck.

 v1.9.13 (2015-09-03)

 * Adding option `-f, --force` to upload, validate and publish to force upload and overwrite of all files.